stschiff/sequenceTools/README.md

         --samplePopName MyPop -f <Eigenstrat.snp> \
         -e <My_output_prefix>

+Note that `--randomHaploid` is only one way to call genotypes.
+If you need stricter calling, you may want to try `--majorityCall --downSampling --minDepth 3`, which calls genotypes only on sites with at least three reads, downsamples to three if there are more, and then calls whatever of the two alleles has the majority.
+This will reduce errors, but also yield less data in case of lower coverage.

 There is however an issue here: If you have aligned your read data to a version of the reference genome that uses `chr1`, `chr2` and so on as chromosome names, the resulting Eigenstrat file will be valid, but won't merge with other Eigenstrat datasets that use chromosome names `1`, `2` and so on.
 I would therefore recommend to strip the `chr` from your chromosome names if necessary.
 You can do that easily using a little UNIX filter using the `sed` tool.
 In the full pipeline, it looks like this:

     samtools mpileup -R -B -q30 -Q30 -l <list_of_positions.txt> \